vmware/container-service-extension/docs/CSE_INSTALL_PREREQUISITES.md

   * can host vApps
   * has sufficient storage to create vApps and publish them as templates.
 * Users in the org with privileges necessary to perform operations like configuring AMQP, creating public catalog entries, and managing vApps.
-* A good network connectivity between the machine where CSE is installed and the vCD server as well as the Internet.
+* A good network connectivity between the machine where CSE is installed and the VCD server as well as the Internet.
 This avoids intermittent failures in OVA upload/download operations.

-You can use existing resources from your vCD installation or create new ones.
+You can use existing resources from your VCD installation or create new ones.
 The following sub-sections illustrate how to set up a suitable org + VDC + user from scratch.